jennifer-spillane/cerianthus/SRA_upload.md

 `table2asn_GFF -M n -J -c w -euk -t template.sbt -gaps-min 10 -l paired-ends -j "[organism=Pachycerianthus borealis]" -i Pachycerianthus_borealis.fa -f pachyceri_maker.functional.gff3 -o Pachycerianthus_borealis.sqn -Z -locus-tag-prefix JQW98`

 It looks like this worked, so I sent the path to the new file (/mnt/lustre/macmaneslab/jlh1023/cerianthid/submit_sra/Pachycerianthus_borealis.sqn, although it did generate other files too) to Dave, and he should be able to upload it to the bioproject with the rest of the info from the same individual.

+**Update**
+The genome assembly didn't get accepted right away because there is a sequence in it that should not be there.
+So I'm going to remove that sequence, make sure the rest of the genome sequences meet the requirements of genbank, and remake the file.

+The offending sequence is Pachycerianthus_borealis_2734
+I unwrapped the fasta first, since it previously had annoying linefeeds in all the sequences.
+`fasta_formatter -w 0 -i Pachycerianthus_borealis.fa -o Pachycerianthus_borealis_unwrap.fa`

+Then I removed the sequence.
+`sed "/Pachycerianthus_borealis_2734/,+1d" Pachycerianthus_borealis_unwrap.fa > Pachycerianthus_borealis_clean.fa`

+To confirm:
+`wc -l Pachycerianthus_borealis_unwrap.fa`  11666
+`wc -l Pachycerianthus_borealis_clean.fa`  11664

+Looks like it got removed, and when I grep for the sequence name it no longer returns any results.

+They also want me to make sure that there aren't a ton of Ns at the ends of sequences, and that they aren't too short.
+I know we don't have any short seqs in here, and I grepped for "N" and didn't find any matches, so I think we are good there.
+Now I'll just rerun the command above to remake the sqn file.
+I renamed the old sqn file to "Pachycerianthus_borealis_v1.sqn" so that I can keep the same output file name.
+`table2asn_GFF -M n -J -c w -euk -t template.sbt -gaps-min 10 -l paired-ends -j "[organism=Pachycerianthus borealis]" -i Pachycerianthus_borealis_clean.fa -f pachyceri_maker.functional.gff3 -o Pachycerianthus_borealis.sqn -Z -locus-tag-prefix JQW98`

+Note that this process is submitted as a job with this script: /mnt/oldhome/macmaneslab/jlh1023/cerianthid/submit_sra/conversion.sh